 These drinks are also referred to as flavored alcohol beverages and colloquially called “alcopops” or “malternatives,” among numerous other names.

-Gluten-free beer is beer made from ingredients that do not contain gluten.
+Gluten Free beer is beer made from ingredients that do not contain gluten.

 People who have gluten intolerance (including celiac disease and dermatitis herpetiformis sufferers) have a reaction to certain proteins in the grains commonly used to make beer, barley and wheat.